SyncraEngine/SyncraEngine/docs/architecture/overview.rst

        ENGINE --> WORLD
        DRIVERS --> WORLD

-In short:
+In summary:

-- **SyncraRuntime** spawns and monitors processes.
+- **SyncraRuntime** spawns and manages processes.
-- **Drivers** handle specialized tasks (rendering, audio, VR, input).
+- **Drivers** handle specialized tasks (rendering, audio, VR, input, etc.).
-- **Engine** runs the ECS-based “world” logic.
+- **Engine** executes ECS-based “world” logic.
-- A **dataflow** system orchestrates how data moves between drivers, the engine, and the runtime.
+- The **dataflow** system orchestrates how data moves among the runtime, drivers, and engine.

 Explore Each Layer
 ------------------

-For a deeper look at each subsystem, see:
+For more detailed information on each subsystem, see:

 - :doc:`runtime`
-  Explains how SyncraRuntime spawns, restarts, and manages drivers/worlds, ensuring robust crash isolation and secure IPC.
+  Describes how SyncraRuntime launches, restarts, and manages drivers/worlds, including crash isolation and secure inter-process communication (IPC).

 - :doc:`drivers`
-  Covers the core concept of driver “subprocesses,” with examples like the renderer, audio, OpenXR, and input drivers.
+  Explains how driver “subprocesses” operate, featuring examples such as the renderer, audio, OpenXR, and input drivers.

 - :doc:`engine_ecs`
-  Delve into the ECS design: how we handle concurrency, system scheduling, permissions, and the logic behind world simulation.
+  Focuses on the ECS design: concurrency, system scheduling, permissions, and the logic behind world simulation.

 - :doc:`scripting`
-  Learn how scripts compile to native code, how sandboxing is enforced, and how functional or visual scripting layers integrate with ECS.
+  Outlines how scripts compile to native code, how sandboxing is enforced, and how scripting (functional or visual) works with the ECS.

 - :doc:`dataflow`
-  See how driver inputs and outputs form a dataflow graph, plus how transformations are scheduled and how users can customize these graphs for complex workflows (e.g., advanced audio pipelines or layered rendering passes).
+  Examines how driver inputs and outputs form a dataflow graph, and how these transformations are scheduled and customized for tasks such as advanced audio pipelines or layered rendering passes.

 Architectural Benefits
 ----------------------

-- **Parallelism & Performance**: The ECS can schedule safe concurrency across many CPU cores; drivers can run independently or with parallel data transformations.
+- **Parallelism & Performance**
+  The ECS schedules safe concurrency across multiple CPU cores, and drivers can run independently or utilize parallel data transformations.

-- **User Modifiability**: Scripting + the driver approach let you extend or replace key subsystems, from physics to rendering pipelines, without monolithic engine code changes.
+- **User Modifiability**
+  By combining scripting with a driver approach, it is possible to extend or replace core subsystems—such as physics or rendering pipelines—without needing to modify a single monolithic codebase.

+- **Security**
-- **Security**: Process boundaries act like microservices for VR.
-If a malicious script or untested driver misbehaves, it can’t trivially compromise the entire system.
+  Each driver behaves like a microservice for VR.
+If a script or driver misbehaves, process boundaries help contain the issue, protecting other parts of the system.

+- **Scalability**
-- **Scalability**: Move or replicate drivers onto different machines or cloud instances if performance or distribution demands it (a future feature planned for advanced usage).
+  Additional performance or distribution needs can be met by migrating drivers to different machines or cloud instances (a planned feature for advanced usage).

 Next Steps
 ----------

-This overview should give you a sense of why SyncraEngine’s architecture differs from traditional single-process engines.
-If you want more detail:
+This overview highlights why SyncraEngine’s architecture differs from many single-process game engines.
+For further details:

-- Head to :doc:`runtime` for the lifecycle of each driver and engine process.
+- Review :doc:`runtime` to learn about the lifecycle of drivers and engine processes.
-- Read :doc:`engine_ecs` to see how concurrency and permissions are guaranteed in the ECS design.
+- Read :doc:`engine_ecs` for insights into concurrency and permissions in the ECS design.
-- Check out :doc:`scripting` for how user-defined logic compiles and executes safely.
+- Check :doc:`scripting` for details on safe, high-performance script execution.

-Questions or feedback on the architecture?
-Join the `Discord server <https://discord.gg/yxMagwQx9A>`_ or open a discussion on GitHub to share your thoughts!
+For questions or feedback about the architecture, visit the `Discord server <https://discord.gg/yxMagwQx9A>`_ or open a discussion on GitHub.
+Feedback is always welcome.